Roam 2 Ways / Washington D.C.

 As a professional home organizer and young mom (delivering her 2nd baby last Friday) Erin understands the impact of chaos.
 While she appreciates a tidy house and loves to check things off her to-do list, she also understands a peaceful and organized home means something different to everyone.
 Erin has built a business to ensure your home can be your sanctuary at the end of your workday or your next vacation adventure.
 She lives in the capital beltway just outside Washington DC and you can find her home management tips at Erin Barbot & Co and on Instagram.

-The Line DC Hotel / reservations
+The Line DC Hotel / additional benefits with Mr. & Mrs. Smith reservations.

 Most out-of -towners stay with us, but I like vibe in Adams Morgan, where you can find ton of lively new restaurants.
 Here, I would suggest The Line, housed in a 150 year old church, it's DC inspired an affordable.
 If you want a more family friendly hotel, The Watergate offers all kinds of connecting rooms and suite options.
 Plus, the expansive rooftop bar overlooking the Potomac and DC skyline is amazing.